Ambulance strike: Workers feel betrayed by government, union writes

 Ministers have accused workers of putting lives at risk during strikes.

-GMB represent more than 10,000 ambulance workers who went on strike on Wednesday across nine ambulance services in England and Wales.
+GMB represents more than 10,000 ambulance workers who went on strike on Wednesday across nine ambulance services in England and Wales.

 Steve Rice, writing on behalf of the GMB Ambulance Committee, said he was "appalled" at recent government statements and accused ministers of attempting to remove workers' right to strike .